umee-network/docs/docs/users/using-the-web-app/navigating-app.md

 ---

-This represents the total value of all assets borrowed from UX's Markets on the blockchain selected.
+This represents the combined value of all assets currently borrowed from UX's lending markets.

 :::

 ::: tab D

-### Available Assets
+### Filter by

 ---

-This list shows each asset available for leverage and/or collateral on the blockchain selected.
-All available assets can be lent and borrowed from the UX Market, but users must supply collateral assets in order to be able to borrow assets.
+This feature allows you to refine your view of the assets on UX's Markets.
+You can filter based on various categories such as liquid staking derivatives, stablecoins, special asset pairs.

 :::